Wednesday, March 19, 2025

 Group meeting #1

 Today we are less than 2 weeks away from submitting my CCRs and film opening, so we decided to do a group meeting, this included taking brief notes on advice and taking a picture with my group.
-However, in my group we are currently struggling with finding dates that we are all free to film, for example we were planning to film on Tuesday, one week all 3 of us could at firs, but one of us last minute said he had a meeting which caused us not to go.
+However, in my group we are currently struggling with finding dates that we are all free to film, for example, we were planning to film on Tuesday, one week all 3 of us could at first, but one of us last minute said he had a meeting which caused us not to go.
 We made a big impact on this since we could've already finished our project, but we are maneuvering through it and filming together on Thursday.
 This will help us finish and edit our projects on time while leaving enough time to finish our CCRs independently.
 The group meeting is set up using random groups, and we all talk about our project while taking notes on advice that we should include in our video or take out.
-Moreover, the notes and my partner's notes from the film opening were both short, which means were on to success since there are few corrections we need to make.
+Moreover, the notes and my partner's notes from the film opening were both short, which means we are on to success since there are few corrections we need to make.
 This is a picture of my notes and group!!

 This group meeting helped me work on my project in many ways, and some of my group meeting members advised me on some tips to do for my CCRs.
-Although it was only a few tips, some of them weren't too goo, so I'm going to need to brainstorm some things for my CCR this week, so I can finish it before I go on vacation for spring break.
+Although it was only a few tips, some of them weren't too good, so I'm going to need to brainstorm some things for my CCR this week, so I can finish it before I go on vacation for spring break.
 Overall, I would love to do this meeting again when I'm done with my project to see if I achieved perfection on my project.

 Tuesday, March 11, 2025